petaverse-cloud/pv-docs-site/docs/petority/general-setting/general-settings.md

 4. Adjust Settings:

     Customize your settings based on your preferences by toggling switches, selecting options.

-### Note:
-+ Tailor your notification settings to receive relevant updates without overwhelming yourself.
-+ Configure unit preferences for accurate measurements according to your location and familiarity.
-+ Ensure your privacy and security settings are aligned with your preferences and comfort level.

 By utilizing the general settings in the Petority app, you can personalize your experience, optimize functionality, and ensure your pet management journey is both enjoyable and efficient.